$p$-adic families of automorphic forms in the $\mu$-ordinary setting: Preliminaries and Key Background Information

 \subsection{The $\mu$-ordinary Levi subgroup}

 In this section, we introduce a Levi subgroup $\levi$ of $G^0/\Q_p$ associated with the $\mu$-ordinary polygon which plays a crucial role in our results.
-The group $\levi$ arises as a subgroup of the Levi subgroup $\Levi$ introduced in Section \ref{autweight}.
+As highlighted in Remark \ref{details} below, the group $\levi$ arises as a subgroup of the Levi subgroup $\Levi$ introduced in Section \ref{autweight}.

 \begin{defi} We define $\levi$ to be the algebraic group over $\Q_p$ of automorphisms of the $\CD$-enriched isocrystal $N^{\muord}(\CD)[\frac{1}{p}]$.

 In particular, the group of non-zero quasi-self-isogenies of the $\CD$-enriched \BT group $\X/\F$.